Only original pharmaceutical products that passed 3 stages of clinical trials.

 BIOTREDIN ® (L-Threonine + Vitamin B6)

-Buy Biotredin (L-Threonine + Vitamin B6) pills with the fastest delivery!
+Buy Biotredin ® (L-Threonine + Vitamin B6) Online!

 Biotredin is a nootropic medication that improves metabolism and boosts cellular energy.
 The drug is comprised of L-threonine and pyridoxine hydrochloride (vitamin B6).
 Together, threonine and vitamin B6 interact to form the amino acid glycine and acetaldehyde.
 The resulting substance promotes active stimulation of inhibitory processes, oxidation-reduction, and supports respiratory function, and synthesis of adenosine triphosphate in the cells.